LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 .. admonition:: Note
 	:class: green

 	Some researchers use all of these different combinations to efficiently apply few indices to identify many many different samples.
 However, this makes it much harder to spot errors.
 We don't have any valid sequences that use different forward and reverse indices, yet the demultiplexer has found many: these are errors in the sequencing.
-The sequencer has mistakenly associated some reads as the same fragment when they aren’t - they actually come from two different samples, hence some files with two different sample names.
+The sequencer has mistakenly associated some reads as the same fragment when they aren't - they actually come from two different samples, hence some files with two different sample names.
 And in some cases, no index can be found on one or both of a paired read, probably due to a sequencing error.
 These are marked as unknown.

 Happily, all of these errors are in a distinct minority, and the majority of reads have been allocated to files for our samples.
 If we had used all 9 combinations, we wouldn't have been able to spot many of these errors!

-If you add all of the read counts up, you’ll notice we’re missing some reads from our original files: these had no mate pair and were completely discarded.
+If you add all of the read counts up, you'll notice we're missing some reads from our original files: these had no mate pair and were completely discarded.

 .. admonition:: Exercise